 Slumber Yard team member Matt slept with the Purple Pillow and said that the pillow was simply too thin for sleeping on his side.
 For reference, Matt is 6’ 0″ and weighs about 190 lb.

-We feel pretty confident in saying no. The pillow doesn’t compress enough to sleep comfortably on your stomach, unless you have a large frame.
+We feel pretty confident in saying that the original Purple Pillow is not designed for stomach sleepers.
+The pillow doesn’t compress enough to sleep comfortably on your stomach, unless you have a large frame.
 For medium and petite folks, the pillow just doesn’t flatten enough and therefore it sort of kinks your neck.

 Generally, we would advise you hug the edges of the pillow if you’re dead-set on sleeping on your stomach, but in this case, you don’t really have that option.
 The perimeter edges of the pillow are reinforced and offer even less compression.